onelson/omn-labs-rs/README.md

 under `src/` and prototypes etc should be coded as standalone programs under `examples/`.
 Examples can be run via `cargo run --example <name>` where name is the name of the module (eg `cargo run --example spinner`).

-## Running

-When running the app via `cargo run`, you have to copy or symlink the `resources` directory to the build location, for example `ln -s resources target/debug/`.
-Failing to do so will result in a panic from `assets.rs` when the module attempts to read a file it cannot locate.
-The error should contain hints for where it is expecting the files to be.

 [ggez]: https://github.com/ggez/ggez